 How do you handle stress?
 Do you hibernate?
 Or accelerate?
-Mr. DS already shared with us how he handles pressure (#Mr.Procrastinator), but, I handle stress a little differently.
+Mr. DS already shared with us how he handles pressure (#Mr.Procrastinator).
+I encourage most people to practice self care when they are stressed.
+For me though, I handle stress a little differently.

 Last week was one of those magical weeks in the year: the stress of month end deadlines and meetings, and beginning of the month deadlines and meetings.
 I’m constantly on my tip toes and grumbling looking at my calendar wondering who the f scheduled one more meeting for me in the day?!
 In addition to the desk duties that I am already supposed to be accomplishing.

 So, how do you handle these kind of weeks and give the best performance ever?

 Easy, by showing up and not giving a shit.
 Here’s the breakdown of how it works, give your best performance ever and all by not giving a shit too!

 Obviously, if you are fairly new in your career, you may not know all the ins and outs of your job yet.
 Nor others.
 So, take a backseat and learn from others and what they have to offer.
 Learn who not to piss off in the office.
 Get everyone’s schedules down so you know when you aren’t being an interruption to them.
 Exhaust all your efforts researching your own questions before wasting someone’s time asking them something you can look up yourself.